adityashrm21/book-recommender-system-rbm/README.md

 ## What are Restricted Boltzmann Machines?

-**Note**: A detailed explanation of RBMs can be found on my [blog post](https://adityashrm21.github.io/Restricted-Boltzmann-Machines/).
+**Note**: A detailed explanation on RBMs can be found on my [blog post](https://adityashrm21.github.io/Restricted-Boltzmann-Machines/).

 RBMs are two-layered artificial neural network with generative capabilities.
 They have the ability to learn a probability distribution over its set of input.
 RBMs were invented by Geoffrey Hinton and can be used for dimensionality reduction, classification, regression, collaborative filtering, feature learning and topic modeling.